 - The librarian may need to limit the number of titles checked out on a particular subject.

 - Damaged or lost materials should be reported to the librarian.
-Educators will need to replace or pay for lost or damaged items.
+Educators will need pay for lost or damaged items.

 It is our hope that this service will enable all of the children and teens of Washington, D.C., to experience the pleasure and information associated with access to wonderful books.